 This class is designed for children that are 4 years old and will be going to Kindergarten the following year.
 The teachers are committed to prepare children for lifelong learning and kindergarten readiness by providing challenging and interesting, developmentally appropriate activities.
 The classroom environment encourages each child’s creativity and imagination.
 The Pre-Kindergarten class will implement the Washington Kindergarten Inventory of Developing Skills (WaKIDs), a new program designed in partnership by the Department of Early Learning and the Office of the Superintendent of Public Instruction, which will help ensure that children at our school will get a great start in Kindergarten.
 The Pre-Kindergarten curriculum is aligned with the teaching strategies and the kindergarten entry assessment for Washington State.
 This class uses a thematic curriculum, Zoo Phonics language arts program, 4-Group Math curriculum, Second Step social/emotional curriculum.
 We offer half or full day classes M-F from 9 to 1 pm or 9 to 3:15 pm.

-This class is designed for students that are eligible for kindergarten enrollment, but have decided to enroll in this class for another year to develop all areas of the whole child; socially, emotionally, cognitively, and/or physically.
-This class is also designed for students that may have just missed the kindergarten enrollment date or their birthday is near this time.
-The teachers in this class promote self-respect, respect of others, and provide a nurturing environment that promotes independence.
-The teachers use a kindergarten curriculum that is implemented at a pace where all children in the class can grow in their strengths and interests.
+This class is designed for students who are eligible for kindergarten enrollment, yet could benefit from another year to develop in a particular area or all areas of the whole child; socially, emotionally, cognitively, and/or physically.
+This class is also designed for students who may have just missed the kindergarten enrollment date or their birthday is near this time.
+The teachers in this class promote self-respect, respect of others, and provide a nurturing environment which promotes independence.
+The teachers use a kindergarten curriculum which is implemented at a pace where all children in the class can grow in their strengths and interests.
 We offer half or full day classes M-F from 9 to 1 pm or 9 to 3:15 pm.

 At Faith Lutheran School we believe in the importance of helping students to build a strong foundation in mathematics.
 Our elementary classes have adopted Saxon Math.